Infrastructure

 Introduction

-The purpose of these documents are to provide an overview of the infrastructure used to operate the Mastodon instance and ancillary services that make up vmst.io.
+The purpose of these documents are to provide an overview of the infrastructure used to operate the Mastodon server, vmst.io.
 It should explain how the various services interact and how "the magic" happens when our users open the Mastodon app on their phone or enter our address into their web browser.

 Unfortunately, it's not really magic, but rather a series of databases and services from various open-source vendors running in a number of different best-in-class public cloud providers.